Kyler-ba/CS208---Lab-12/docs/README_example.md

 ## Install Dependencies

-Install the required dependencies using npm:
+Use this code to install the necessary dependencies to ruin the server

 ```bash
 npm install